 As mentioned in the introduction, projects are long and involve many teams.
 The governance and project management aspect is therefore not to be neglected.
 The validation of technical prerequisites, which involve a lot of opening of network flows and creation of service accounts or APIs (Application Programming Interface), as well as the mobilization of teams can be significant risks.
 Let’s not forget that the organizations most likely to equip themselves with a SOAR are far from the start-up model.
 Complex processes and operating in silos are real brakes, especially since teams sometimes have very different, even contradictory, objectives.

 The definition of a target operating model is a reflection to be had: who is in charge of creating and improving playbooks?
 A new dedicated team or the SOC teams?
 The same question must be asked for the definition of processes, the development and maintenance of integrations, as well as for the platform.
-Certainly, project management methods specific to the development world have their place here and must be considered.
+Certainly, project management methods specific to the developing world have their place here and must be considered.

 Incident response processes are poorly documented today.
 It is essential that they are known, mastered, but above all they must be reliable and contextualized.

 Bases do exist: SANS, NIST and even CERTs, such as CERT SG , share their incident response sheets and methodologies.
 Some solutions also include templates for playbooks and workflows.
-Of course, these documents and templates are very good starting points, but the contextualization is not to be neglected and an accompaniment on the definition and improvement of the incident response processes is judicious in certain cases.
+Of course, these documents and templates are very good starting points, but the contextualization is not to be neglected and accompaniment on the definition and improvement of the incident response processes is judicious in certain cases.
 The BPMN standard (Business Process Model and Notation ) seems to be unanimously accepted because a large number of publishers rely on this standard for playbook modeling.

 Operation in degraded mode is also to be considered.
 How to work if the SOAR solution is unavailable?
-The usefulness of preparing these response processes, which are documented and quickly accessible, makes it possible to keep the SOC operating acceptably, despite a degradation of service.
+The usefulness of preparing these response processes, which are documented and quickly accessible, makes it possible to keep the SOC operating acceptably, despite the degradation of service.

 The mistake of wanting to automate too much of the incident response process from the outset is often made by companies.
 Instead, the best approach would be to deploy exclusively manual playbooks in the first instance, and then, working iteratively, to automate the most repetitive and time-consuming tasks first.